dreyk/zraft_lib/README.md

 ```
 Parameters:
 - `PeerID` - ID of peer from luster.
-- `FailTimeout` - If we detect that peer has failed,then we will not send any request to this node during this Interval.
+- `FailTimeout` - If we detect that peer has failed,then we will not send any request to this peer during this Interval.
-- `ElectionTimeout` - If we detect that peer isn't leader,then wee not send any request to this node during this Interval.
+- `ElectionTimeout` - If we detect that peer isn't leader,then wee not send any request to this peer during this Interval.

 Possible return values:
 - `LightSession` - Light Session object.